deep-research/victorslibrary-gridsome/content/mad-in-time-cover.md

 type: Song

 description: |
-  This is my version of a folk rock song by [Olivia Wallace](https://soundcloud.com/user-14069985/mad-in-time).
+  This is my version of a folk rock song by <a href="https://soundcloud.com/user-14069985/mad-in-time" target="_blank">Olivia Wallace</a>.

 recordings:
   - title: Mad in Time (Cover)